Designing a dashboard to manage bookings for a design conference

 •Filters for location and date range.

-The Solution: Dashboard Design
+The Solution: Dashboard Design that met the requirements

 The dashboard was designed to answer the six key user priorities uncovered during research.
 Each feature is directly linked to a specific user need.